-Powerful House Republican Implicated in College Sex Abuse Scandal
+Powerful House Republican Implicated in College Sex-Abuse Scandal

 Three former wrestlers told NBC News that it was common knowledge that Strauss showered regularly with the students and inappropriately touched them during appointments, and said it would have been impossible for Jordan to be unaware; one wrestler said he told Jordan directly about the abuse.

 The ex-athletes don’t seem to have any particular bone, political or otherwise, to pick with Jordan, and mostly said they were fond of him.
-But the ones who spoke to NBC were unanimous in saying he’s covering up what he knew:
+But the ones who spoke to NBC were unanimous in saying that he’s covering up what he knew:

 “I love Jimmy to death,” [one] ex-wrestler said.
 “It was a head-scratcher to me why he would say he didn’t know anything.
 Doc used to take showers with the team even though he didn’t do any workouts, and everybody used to snicker about how you go into his office for a sore shoulder and he tells you to take your pants down.”

-At least one of Strauss’ accusers claims his misconduct went far beyond the wrestling team, as the Washington Post reports:
+At least one of Strauss’s accusers claims that his misconduct went far beyond the wrestling team, as the Washington Post reports:

 [Mike] DiSabato said he was first abused by Strauss at 14 as a high school wrestler.
 He said he believes Strauss abused 1,000-2,000 young athletes.